-Many hikers and survivalists carry aluminum foil in their backpacks as they’ve learned how useful this item can become in the wilderness.
+Many hikers and survivalists carry aluminum foil in their backpacks.
+They’ve learned how useful this item can become in the wilderness.
 Over the years, I’ve discovered ways you can use aluminum foil while exploring the great outdoors and the versatility of this item never ceases to amaze me.

-In every household you can find a roll or two of heavy-duty aluminum foil and it is one of the items that have many uses in an emergency situation.
+In every household you can find a roll or two of heavy-duty aluminum foil.
+It is one of the items that have many uses in an emergency situation.
 Regardless if you are in the wilderness or in the city, aluminum foil is a versatile item to have and its uses are limited only by your imagination.

 Here are my top wilderness uses for aluminum foil: